dh1ao/netprint/README.md

 # netprint

 NetPrint is a little helper class for quick and dirty debugging Python scripts.
 Occasionally you may find it as usefull as I do to simpy print some information in your source code out to the terminal.
-For instance developing an addon for blender only windows user are offered a "console", when blender encounters a problem or display information.
-Linux and Mac Users don't have it.
-Or working on an embedded device like Raspi it may come in handy to watch the output of standard print statements on your smartphone, tablet or laptop.
+For instance developing an addon for blender only windows user are offered a "console", when blender encounters a problem or displays information.
+Linux and Mac Users don't have it by default.
+Working on an embedded device like Raspi is another example.
+It may come in handy to watch the output of standard print statements on your smartphone, tablet or laptop.
 In the simplest case a telnet connection will be enough.

 NetPrint is a direct descendant of socket from the standard python library, so all options from socket.socket are available.